$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 ) icon and then click the Import YAML option. -

-Verify that your data science project is the selected project.
+Verify that your project is the selected project.

 -